christabely/alx-pre_course/README.md

 git commit -m 'required_commit_message) git push

 Q4.
-Go to Github, click on README.md, update it with a new statement' save, commit. move to the alx-pre_course repo usin: cd .. or cd alx-pre_course vi up_to_date content of the "up_to_date" file should be "
+Go to Github, click on README.md, update it with a new statement', commit with a statement, save changes move to the alx-pre_course repo usin: cd .. or cd alx-pre_course
+type: git pull (to get changes made on git) Alternatively, move to the alx-pre_course repo, update the README.md, add, commit and push. vi up_to_date content of the "up_to_date" file should be "git pull" git add, commit and push

 Q5.
 To change to your main branch, use the command: git checkout main
 or: git checkout master